whoppah/DixaFAQ/README.md

 # DixaFAQ

 This is the **DixaFAQ** backend readme file.
-The servuce is built with Django and Django REST Framework.
+The service is built with Django and Django REST Framework.
 It provides APIs for message ingestion, FAQ management, clustering, embedding, and pipeline orchestration using Celery.

 ---